-- 1) The method used to carry out the activity. - 2) The timing of the activity in relation to tides, seasons or other activities occurring in the area to be dredged. - 3) Effects on coastal processes, including effects on the stability of the seabed and nearby shorelines. - 4) The destruction, damage or disturbance of the foreshore or seabed, and discharge associated with the dredging activity. - 5) Effects on indigenous biodiversity and aquatic ecosystems health in the coastal marine area. - Navigation and safety (including requiring notification to the Regional Council's Harbourmaster and Maritime New Zealand). - 7) Effects on the identified values of any mapped (refer I Maps | Ngā mahere matawhenua I): - a) Nationally Significant Surf Break and Regionally Significant Surf break. - b) Historic Heritage Area or Site. - c) Site or Area of Significance to tangata whenua. - d) Significant Ecological Area. - e) Significant Bird Area. - 8) Effects on the characteristics, qualities and values of mapped (refer I Maps | Ngā mahere matawhenua) areas of Outstanding Natural Character or Outstanding Natural Features that make the area or feature outstanding. - 9) Effects on tangata whenua and their taonga.
+- The method used to carry out the activity. - 2) The timing of the activity in relation to tides, seasons or other activities occurring in the area to be dredged. - 3) Effects on coastal processes, including effects on the stability of the seabed and nearby shorelines. - The destruction, damage or disturbance of the foreshore or seabed, and discharge associated with the dredging activity. - 5) Effects on aquatic ecosystem health and indigenous biodiversity. - 6) Navigation and safety (including requiring notification to the Regional Council's Harbourmaster and Maritime New Zealand). - 7) Effects on the identified values of any mapped (refer I Maps | Ngā mahere matawhenua I): - a) Nationally Significant Surf Break and Regionally Significant Surf break. - b) Historic Heritage Area or Site. - c) Site or Area of Significance to tangāta whenua. - d) Significant Ecological Area. - e) Significant Bird Area. - 8) Effects on the characteristics, qualities and values of mapped (refer I Maps | Ngā mahere matawhenua) areas of Outstanding Natural Character or Outstanding Natural Features that make the area or feature outstanding. - 9) Effects on tangāta whenua and their taonga.